brylee10/grad-rs/README.md

 This library is used to create a simple neural network applied to various canonical multiclass classification problems (linear, XOR, half moons, concentric circles) to illustrate its functionality.
 The library can also be applied to other multiclass classification and regression tasks with different dimensions.

-`grad-rs` creates a computation graph (a DAG of nodes in the forward pass) where each node is a model parameter or an intermediate value (analogous to a PyTorch tensor, however gradients are computed for all nodes not only leaf nodes).
+`grad-rs` creates a computation graph (a DAG of nodes in the forward pass) where each node is a model parameter or an intermediate value.
+This is analogous to a PyTorch tensor, however gradients are stored for all nodes, not only leaf nodes.
+In contrast, for memory efficient, PyTorch only stores gradients for leaf nodes which require gradients.
+More relevant info is in PyTorch docs for [`is_leaf`](https://pytorch.org/docs/stable/generated/torch.Tensor.is_leaf.html).
 This is used in the backwards pass with prewritten gradient functions to compute the derivative of the loss wrt each node.
 A small set of arithmetic and the resulting computation graph can be composed to compute derivatives of relatively complex functions (e.g. softmax which transforms a vector into a vector).
 Inspiration was taken from [Karpathy's micrograd](https://github.com/karpathy/micrograd) in Python.
 Useful for educational purposes.

 ## Usage
 Clone the repository and run via